-The Operation Parameters Present subfield is set 1 to indicate the presence of the Operation Parameters sub- field in the STA Info field; otherwise set to 0.
+(#15952)

-The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field.
-The subfields in the STA Info field appear in the same order as their corresponding presence subfield in the STA Control field.
+The STA Info field consists of fields whose presence is indicated by the subfields of the STA Control field (#15953)and by the Reconfiguration Operation Type subfield value. (#15954)

 The format of the STA Info field is defined in Figure 9-1002y (STA Info field format for the Reconfigura- tion Multi-Link element).